award

 Rental car accidents often involve several different parties, which can include:

-• The insurance company providing coverage for the rental vehicle.
+• The insurance company provides coverage for the rental vehicle.

 • The rental car company itself.